mikeyEcology/MLWIC2/README.md

 The function `tensorflow` will do this on Macintosh and Ubuntu machines, but the installation of this software is inconsistent.
 If you have trouble using our function or you are using a Windows computer, you can try doing this independently by following the directions [here](https://www.tensorflow.org/install/).

 ## <b>Step 3: Download the [MLWIC2_helper_files folder from this link](https://drive.google.com/file/d/18lq__3ZAjzY0bpkXN3c6TQv78WMkP--c/view?usp=sharing).</b>
 Unzip the folder and then store this folder in a location that makes sense on your computer (e.g., Desktop).
-Note the location, as you will specify this as `model_dir` when you run the functions `classify`, `make_output`, and `train`.
-If you want to check md5sums for this file, the value should be `403c3b46ae17b6d1fa1fe687b0f1c4d3`.
-If you don't understand, ignore.
+Note the location, as you will specify this as `model_dir` when you run the functions `classify`, `make_output`, and `train`. (optional) If you want to check md5sums for this file, the value should be `403c3b46ae17b6d1fa1fe687b0f1c4d3`.

 ## <b>Step 4: Setup your environment for using `MLWIC` using the function `setup`</b>
 ###### <i> Shiny option: `MLWIC2::runShiny('setup')` </i>